-We’re upgrading Yan Yean Road between Diamond Creek Road and Kurrak Road to make journeys in Melbourne’s north quicker, easier and safer.
+We’re upgrading Yan Yean Road between Diamond Creek and Bridge Inn roads to make journeys in Melbourne’s north quicker, easier and safer

-As part of Stage 2 of the Yan Yean Road Upgrade, we will:
+For Stage 2 of the Yan Yean Road Upgrade, we'll:

-- widen the road from one to two lanes in each direction between Kurrak Road and Bridge Inn Road
+- widen the road from one to two lanes in each direction between Kurrak and Bridge Inn roads

-- install traffic lights to replace the roundabouts at Orchard Road and Bridge Inn Road
+- install traffic lights to replace the roundabouts at Orchard and Bridge Inn roads

-- install new traffic lights at North Oatlands Road and Bannons Lane
+- install new traffic lights at North Oatlands Road, Bannons Lane and Jorgensen Avenue

-- install new roundabouts at Heard Avenue and Jorgensen Avenue
+- install new roundabouts at Heard Avenue and Youngs Road

 - build new walking and cycling paths along the full length of the road